azsk/DevOpsKit-docs/10-Continuous-Assurance-for-in-Cluster/Readme.md

 1. To install AzSK CA on Kubernetes cluster run the below command

     ```PowerShell
-    Install-AzSKContinuousAssuranceForCluster -SubscriptionId <SubscriptionId> -ResourceGroupName <ResourceGroupName> -ResourceName <ResourceName> -ResourceType Kubernetes [ -AppInsightKey <AppInsightKey> ]
+    Install-AzSKContinuousAssuranceForCluster -SubscriptionId <SubscriptionId> -ResourceGroupName <ResourceGroupName> -ResourceName <ResourceName> -ResourceType Kubernetes [ -LAWorkspaceId <ID of Log Analytics workspace> -LASharedSecret <Shared key of Log Analytics workspace> ]
     ```

    ![AKS-Step1](../Images/AKS-Step1.png)

-   During insatallation you can choose to send you control evaluation results to App Insight.
-If you want to send events to App Insight, please provide instrumention key during setup.
+   During insatallation you can also provide workspace ID and shared key of Log Analytics workspace, If you want to send security scan results to Log Analytics for monitoring.

 2. To view the logs of the last CA job, run the below command